-TURKSTAT in Turkey is responsible for monitoring of the indicator system of the 2030 Agenda for Sustainable Development, compiling the data, publishing it through an appropriate distribution channel, encouraging the production of unproduced indicators, as well as ensuring communication and coordination with national stakeholders and international organizations.
+In Türkiye, TURKSTAT is responsible for monitoring of the indicator system of the 2030 Agenda for Sustainable Development, compiling the data, publishing it through an appropriate distribution channel, encouraging the production of unproduced indicators, as well as ensuring communication and coordination with national stakeholders and international organizations.

-7. PARTICIPATORY APPROACH IN THE FOOD SYSTEM
+PARTICIPATORY APPROACH IN THE FOOD SYSTEM

 To realize changes to advance sustainable food systems, a holistic and coordinated approach is required from farm to fork through all processes of the agri-food sector value chain.
 Thus, involvement and commitment of diverse stakeholders including policy makers, public authorities, civil society, academics and the private sector is crucial for this transformation to occur effectively.
-Turkey's process to draw the national pathway has been built upon a participatory approach and fed by national plans and strategies that are committed by governmental bodies.
-Various participatory actions including focus group meetings, inclusive survey applications and workshops, in all of which relevant and diverse stakeholders actively contributed, are held in the National Dialogue Process.
+Türkiye's process to draw the national pathway has been built upon a participatory approach and fed by national plans and strategies that are committed by governmental bodies.
+Various participatory actions including focus group meetings, inclusive survey applications and workshops, in all of which relevant and diverse stakeholders actively contributed, are held in the National Dialogue coordination of the Ministry responsible for the action plan, take place in the preparation process and the draft plans are opened to the official opinions of public and private stakeholders.
+Thus, the national pathway and other national plans and strategies that reinforce the pathway benefitted from intense stakeholder participation and commitment.

+In order to realize pathway's targets, many different actors across the food systems need to be brought together as was the case in the preparation process.
+Obvious actors of the process such as policy makers, public authorities, civil society, academics and the private sector have different capacities to participate but also actors which have less chance to be heard

+Process.
 Upon outputs of these stakeholder engaged activities, national action plans and strategy plans are integrated in the process.
-In determining the problems-intervention areas, solution suggestions and actions for the improvement of sustainable food systems, the 3rd Agriculture Forestry Council Final Declaration and the actions containing concrete commitments and the preparatory work carried out within the scope of the Summit were taken as the basis.
+In determining the problemsintervention areas, solution suggestions and actions for the improvement of sustainable food systems, the 3rd Agriculture Forestry Council Final Declaration and the actions containing concrete commitments and the preparatory work carried out within the scope of the Summit were taken as the basis.
 Other national plans drawn by ministries such as MoAF, MoH, MoFSS, and MoENR are also integrated in the national pathway.
 These plans are also results of participatory processes.
-Generally, groups of core expert representatives of the relevant institutions on the related subject under the coordination of the Ministry responsible for the action plan, take place in the preparation process and the draft plans are opened to the official opinions of public and private stakeholders.
-Thus, the national pathway and other national plans and strategies that reinforce the pathway benefitted from intense stakeholder participation and commitment.

-In order to realize pathway's targets, many different actors across the food systems need to be brought together as was the case in the preparation process.
-Obvious actors of the process such as policy makers, public authorities, civil society, academics and the private sector have different capacities to participate but also actors which have less chance to be heard such as women and youth are also needed to be integrated in the implementation phase in order to increase coherence and inclusiveness.
+Generally, groups of core expert representatives of the relevant institutions on the related subject under the such as women and youth are also needed to be integrated in the implementation phase in order to increase coherence and inclusiveness.
 These actors need to work together in a systematic way to increase the impact of the pathway actions.
-As Turkey already takes roles in and contributes to projects and collective studies with international organizations, continuing these international collaborations and involvement of new relevant international organisations and agencies to pathway's implementation is important to increase the effectiveness and impact of the system.
+As Türkiye already takes roles in and contributes to projects and collective studies with international organizations, continuing these international collaborations and involvement of new relevant international organisations and agencies to pathway's implementation is important to increase the effectiveness and impact of the system.
 Upon this collective effort, the national pathway to change food systems to be better could be realized.

-8. REINFORCING THE PATHWAY WITH OTHER PLANNING DOCUMENTS
+REINFORCING THE PATHWAY WITH OTHER PLANNING DOCUMENTS